JR-378/SeAMK-IoTTi-ThingsBoard/Arduino/Readme.txt

-Arduino_Mega-Thingsboard-MQTT contains the code for Arduino Mega.
+Arduino_Mega-Thingsboard-MQTT contains the code for Arduino Mega, that uploads data to Thingsboard using MQTT connection.
+Open it with Arduino IDE.

+Arduino_Mega-ThingsBoard-Socket contains the code for Arduino Mega, that uploads data to a socket.
 Open it with Arduino IDE.

 libraries.zip contains the required libraries for the code.
 Unzip it with 7-Zip or Winrar and Copy and paste the folders inside into the Arduino libraries folder, usually located in C:\Users\YOUR-USERNAME\Documents\Arduino\libraries